MoneyINC Logo

 10. Leopard Shark - The cost of a fishing trip

 You will not find leopard shark meat for sale, although it's one of the more popular types of shark meat consumed.
-This fish is a game fish and the majority of people who eat it prepare the meat by grilling or frying it.
-Leopard shark is native to the united States, Europe, and Mexico.
+This fish is a game fish, and the majority of people who eat it prepare the meat by grilling or frying it.
+Leopard sharks are native to the United States, Europe, and Mexico.

 8. Black Tip Shark - $7.99 per pound